Holger Nielsen: Discus

 Nielsen also competed in the discus throw.
 He did not place among the top four in the event, though records are unclear as to which place between fifth and last (ninth) he received.

+Football

+Together with fellow Københavns Roklub athlete Eugen Schmidt, Nielsen also participated in the unofficial football event in which a Danish XI faced a Greek team as a "demonstration sport", and it was the Danes who came-out as the winners by either 9–0 or 15–0.